Meg Storrow, Principal | FASLA | AICP CTP

-Meg is a thought leader with national credentials in historic preservation, cultural landscapes, and place-based transportation focused on the creation of inspiring places and their connectivity systems, and is committed to achieving successful community-based outcomes through collaborative processes.
+She is a thought leader with national credentials in historic preservation, cultural landscapes, and place-based transportation in the creation of inspiring places and their connectivity systems, and is committed to achieving successful community-based outcomes through collaborative processes.